All nominations to the Vanier Canada Graduate Scholarships (Vanier CGS) program will undergo an evaluation by an agency-specific selection committee.

-The TAPs steering committee, made up of the presidents of the three federal granting agencies, and the deputy ministers of Industry Canada and Health Canada, will approve the final slate of up to 167 Vanier Scholars annually.
+The TAPs steering committee, made up of the presidents of the three federal granting agencies, and the deputy ministers of Innovation, Science and Economic Development Canada and Health Canada, will approve the final slate of up to 167 Vanier Scholars annually.

 - Academic excellence, as demonstrated by past academic results and by transcripts, awards and distinctions.

-- Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, the potential benefit to Canadians, and any anticipated outcomes.
+- Research potential, as demonstrated by the candidate's research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, and any anticipated outcomes.

 - Leadership (potential and demonstrated ability), as defined by the following qualities:

 - Personal Achievement:

 - Volunteerism/community outreach:

 This list is not intended to include all possible categories and is provided for guidance only.